HARVEST AND SEASONING

-Due to the needs of collecting and treating tobacco, there is low production of smoking in the home or the garden for personal use.
-Another deterrent to domestic tobacco production is the need to age aged smoking for one or three years or more.
-The following suggestions are not based on any experience or research information but are only the opinion of the writer.
-However, some producers of home-grown leaves have developed harvesting and treatment techniques that are satisfying to them and often share their experiences with others.
+Due to the needs of tobacco harvesting and care, there is little tobacco production in the home or garden for personal use.
+Another deterrent to indoor tobacco production is the need to age cured tobacco for one to three years or more.
+The following suggestions are not based on any research experience or information, but are just the writer’s opinion.
+However, some home grown leaf producers have developed harvesting and processing techniques that are satisfying to them and often share their experiences with others.

-The harvest can be done by removing the leaves from the stem in the field and treating them by cutting the stem at ground level and hanging the entire stem.
-The sheets would then be removed from the stalk after they have dried.
-If the sheets are removed in the field, there should be four or five collected at 1-2 week intervals, starting with the lower leaves.
-The first harvest would be at the topping or immediately after and when the leaves show a slight yellowing.
-If the entire stem is cut for curing, it should be about 3-4 weeks after topping up.
-The lower leaves would be partially damaged at this time.
-Provide adequate space between the stems to allow satisfactory leaf drying.
+Tobacco harvesting can be done by removing the leaves from the stem in the field and tending them or by cutting the stem at ground level and hanging the entire stem.
+The leaves would then be removed from the stalk after their drying.
+If the leaves are removed in the field, there should be four or five harvests at 1-2 week intervals, starting with the lowest leaves.

-Ageing (only necessary if aiming at a very high-quality product)
+Aging (only necessary if you are aiming for a very high quality product)

 All commercial tobacco is aged for 45 days to a year or more before being used.
 Unprocessed tobacco is tough and doesn’t taste good.
 For the home gardener, aging will likely be more difficult, even more difficult than growing.
 Aging for or can take up to 5-6 years and does not occur unless the temperature and humidity conditions are favorable.